KartulUdus/PoTatoCheck/README.md

 This is a tool designed to check if an account is able to sign in to PTC

+⚠️ Potato doesnt check if banned, potato checks if valid and verified⚠️

 # Install

 To run you must have: